 If it is cheaper in the long run to get a new car, you may save yourself future troubles.
-However, if your car is worth saving, you may be asking, “How can I get my car fixed with no money?”
+But if your car is worth saving and you don’t have the cash to fix it, it’s time to turn to financing.

-Richard Reina, product training director for CARiD.com, says, “The cost to own and operate a car is upwards of $8,000 per year, and a good portion of this money goes towards repairs and maintenance.”
+Richard Reina, product training director for CARiD.com, says, “The cost to own and operate a car is upwards of $8,000 per year.
+A good portion of this money goes towards repairs and maintenance.”

 When it comes to financing those costs, here are five options you should consider.

-The technician or shop you choose may let you make payments on car repairs.
-If they do, you will usually get a set term over which you will pay back the amount with interest.
+Your technician or auto shop may let you set up a payment plan for your repairs.
+In this case, you’ll get a set term over which you must pay back the amount with interest.

-Check out our list of 65+ companies offering personal loans, complete with company descriptions, up-to-date rates, and real-user reviews.
+Check out our list of companies offering personal loans, complete with up-to-date rates and side-by-side user reviews.

-Many lenders offer an easy online application process so you can find out within a few minutes if you qualify.
+In most cases, you can apply online to find out within a few minutes if you qualify.
 Note that loan amounts, eligibility requirements, rates, and fees will vary from one lender to the next.

-Upon approval, you will have a lump sum transferred into your bank account which you can use to pay for your car repairs.
-Then, you will repay the amount over a set term.
+Upon approval, you will have a lump sum transferred into your bank account.
+Once you’ve used that cash to pay for your repairs, you’ll repay the amount (plus interest) over a set term.
 The faster you pay it off, the less you will pay.
-Also, the better your credit, the lower your rates will be.
+And the better your credit, the lower your rates will be.

 You can use SuperMoney’s loan offer engine to get personalized, pre-approved loan offers from several lenders in about two minutes.

 Credit cards are another option to consider.
 After using a credit card to pay for repairs, you’ll have to pay interest on your balance.
-Be sure to calculate how long you think it will take you to pay off the repairs and how much it will cost you to do so.
-Then, you can decide if the cost is worth it, or if you’d rather pursue alternative financing.
+Be sure to calculate how long it will take you to pay off the repairs, and how much it will cost you to do so.
+Then you can decide if the cost is worth it, or if you’d rather pursue alternative financing.

-A few things to keep in mind are that some credit cards offer a warranty against bad repairs, which could be very helpful if something goes wrong.
-Also, several cards come with interest-free introductory periods ranging from six to 21 months.
+Some credit cards offer a warranty against bad repairs, which could be very helpful if something goes wrong.

 Lastly, beware of cash advance fees– it’s better to use the card than to pull out cash.

-If you own a home and have equity in it, you could consider gaining access to that equity through a home equity line of credit (HELOC).
+If you own a home and have equity in it, consider leveraging that equity with a home equity line of credit (HELOC).

-Once you open a HELOC, you will have a draw period which typically lasts about 10 years.
-You can withdraw money whenever you need it during that time, whether it be for a remodel, a wedding, or a car repair.
+Once you open a HELOC, you can draw from that pool of credit for about 10 years.
+During that period, you can withdraw money whenever you need it, whether it be for a remodel, a wedding, or a car repair.

 You will only pay interest on the amount you take out, though those interest rates will fluctuate with the market.
-After the draw period ends, you will enter the repayment period in which the lender splits the balance into payments over a set term.
+After the draw period ends, you’ll repay your balance.
+This repayment is split into a series of payments over a set term.

-Payday loans enable you to get money fast even with no credit or bad credit.
-Instead of performing a credit check, lenders just look at your income source and verify you have a bank account.
-If you don’t qualify for the other options and can’t borrow from friends or family, this can be your last resort.
+They enable you to get money fast, even with no credit or bad credit.
+Instead of performing a credit check, payday lenders simply confirm that you have income and a bank account.

-For example, if you have a home with some equity in it, HELOCs are a low-cost option that give you access to money when you need it.
-Personal loans are also a great option, as they’re easy to get nowadays and the many lenders enable you to get a better deal.
+If you have a home with some equity, HELOCs are a low-cost option that give you access to money when you need it.

 To decide what is right for you, consider each of the options above along with their pros and cons.
-Do a little research to find out how much each option will cost you.
-Then, pick the one that will be the best fit overall.
+Do a little research to find out how much each option would cost you.
+Then pick the one that suits you best.